Birds

 Bullfinch

-The male is unmistakable with his bright pinkish-red breast and cheeks, grey back, black cap and tail, and bright white rump.
+The male Bullfinch is unmistakable with his bright pinkish-red breast and cheeks, grey back, black cap and tail, and bright white rump.
+The flash of the rump in flight and piping whistled call are usually the first signs of Bullfinches being present.
+They feed heavily on the buds of various trees in spring and were once considered a pest of fruit crops.

 Press for more information...